 One final thought germane to this anniversary: I was with Pelle during the summer 1983 when he actually bought the Porsche 911 turbo he was ultimately killed in.
 We went to VAG Stockholm, a high end car dealership, and Pelle took possession of the car.
 I drove Kerstin’s car from the dealership back to Barnansgaten 24 with Pelle leading the way.
 My memory of this is significant because the car was Pelle’s ultimate demise.

-His number 31 will forever be unofficially retired by the Philadelphia Flyers.
+His number 31 will forever be unofficially retired by the Flyers.
 And on November 11th, we remember Pelle – the goalie, the player, the person.